insightsengineering/simIDM/README.md

 Survival multistate models are a powerful and flexible tool for modeling and analyzing complex time-to-event data.
-The three-state illness-death model can be used to jointly model the oncology endpoints overall survival (OS) and progression-free survival (PFS).
-Jointly modeling the endpoints OS and PFS with the illness-death model has the major advantage of both adequately accounting for the correlation of the two endpoints and eliminating the need of the strong assumption of proportional hazards.
+The three-state illness-death model can be used to jointly model the oncology endpoints progression-free survival (PFS) and overall survival (OS).
+Jointly modeling the endpoints PFS and OS with the illness-death model has the major advantage of both adequately accounting for the correlation of the two endpoints and eliminating the need of the strong assumption of proportional hazards.
 This package provides the tools to simulate a large number of clinical trials with endpoints OS and PFS based on the illness-death model, which can be used for trail planning, for example.
-The simulation set-up allows random and event-driven censoring, an arbitrary number of treatment arms and staggered study entry.
+The simulation set-up allows random and event-driven censoring, an arbitrary number of treatment arms, staggered study entry and drop-out.
-Exponentially distributed, Weibull distributed and piecewise exponentially distributed survival times can be generated.
+Exponentially, Weibull and piecewise exponentially distributed survival times can be generated.

 **Scope:**

 - Simulation of the illness-death model with constant, Weibull or piecewise constant transition hazards.
-- Conversion of the transition times to OS and PFS survival times.
+- Conversion of the transition times to PFS and OS survival times.

 **Main Features:**

-- Exponentially distributed, Weibull distributed and piecewise exponentially distributed survival times.
+- Exponentially, Weibull and piecewise exponentially distributed survival times.
-- Random censoring and event-driven censoring after a pre-specified number of OS or PFS events.
+- Random censoring and event-driven censoring after a pre-specified number of PFS or OS events.
 - Arbitrary number of treatment arms and flexible randomization ratio.
 - Staggered study entry.
-- Derivation of OS and PFS survival functions from transition hazards.
+- Derivation of PFS and OS survival functions from transition hazards.

 ## Installation